 5. Create Customer Feedback Surveys

 In order to find out about your customer satisfaction levels, you must ask your customers directly.
 Create customer feedback surveys and ask your customers to fill them out.

-You can create a web link for your survey and send it to your customers via SMS or email.
+You can create a web link for your survey management and send it to your customers via SMS or email automatically with .
 However, if you end up with low open rates, then you can ask each customer to rate the service they have received right after the phone conversation with an agent ends (this method is considered more effective).
-This will help you figure out what needs to be improved or fixed in your call center management.
+This will help you figure out what needs to improve or fixed in your call center management.